Fund overview & performance

 Portfolio activity

-There was no significant activity in the Fund during the quarter.
+There were no notable changes made to the Fund during the quarter.

 Outlook

-The Fund’s holdings are a balanced structure of companies in different parts of the growth spectrum.
+The Fund has a balanced exposure to companies in different parts of the growth spectrum.
 The sub-advisor is focused on growth companies with good cash flows and strong balance sheets.
-The sub-advisor believes that these elements are important for long-term investing and in the current uncertain market environment.

 C WorldWide Asset Management